 It is also important to understand the determinants of sensitivity and vulnerability in freshwater ecosystems when designing adaptation responses.
 Sensitivity describes the characteristics of a freshwater ecological system that make it sensitive to changes in the environment.
-These changes may be in terms of water quantity, quality, or timing, or a combination of the three.
-Not all ecosystems will be equally sensitive, with some freshwater ecosystems and species more able to withstand climate shifts than others.
+These changes may be in terms of water quantity, quality, timing, or a combination of the three.
+Not all ecosystems will be equally sensitive, with some freshwater ecosystems and species better able to withstand climate shifts than others.

-Given that changes to the volume and timing of flows are likely to be the most profound impact of climate change on freshwater ecosystems, freshwater systems that already experience threats to their flow patterns on a regular basis are likely to the most sensitive to climate change.
+Given that changes to the volume and timing of flows are likely to be the most profound impacts of climate change on freshwater ecosystems, freshwater systems that already experience threats to their flow patterns on a regular basis are likely to be the most sensitive to climate change.
 Thus, the ephemeral pans and rivers of the Boteti in Botswana are likely to be highly vulnerable to climate change, as the ecosystem is very sensitive to changes in rainfall and the area is likely to experience significant drying in the future.
-Importantly, this sensitivity may not be a function of total annual water stress across the basin, but seasonal vulnerability to water stress.
-For similar reasons, systems with limited assimilative capacity are likely to be more sensitive to climate changes, particularly systems already experiencing considerable stress from non-climate pressures.
+Importantly, this sensitivity may not be a function of total annual water stress across the basin but of seasonal vulnerability to water stress.
+For similar reasons, systems with limited assimilative capacity are